AgentMC/Sao19/Translate/En/Part6.md

 "Maybe it’s due to a lack of training, but... but it is still meaningless if in the end only I can cross the "wall".
 In the future it is necessary to set up scheduled flights via large dragons, or make a mechanism like a Cathedral elevator so that all the inhabitants of the Dark Territory... no, entire Underworld can freely come and go."

-Ronnie looked out the window, astonished by Kirito's idea of attaching an elevator to the "end wall of the world", height of which was not known to anyone, but she thought she is getting used to this feeling of astonishment.
+Ronye looked out the window, astonished by Kirito's idea of attaching an elevator to the "end wall of the world", height of which was not known to anyone, but she thought she is getting used to this feeling of astonishment.

 The machine dragon seemed to have passed through the city of East Centoria unnoticed, and fields and meadows covered with snow that had fallen a while ago spread before her eyes.
 Although it was still a cold view, wheat will start to grow in March, the ground will be covered with new green.